IAmJonoBo/n00plicate/docs/TOKEN_CONTRACT_SPECIFICATION.md

 ## Overview

-Before exporting anything from Penpot into the Mimic pipeline, you must treat the JSON token file as a formal "contract artefact".
+Before exporting anything from Penpot into the n00plicate pipeline, you must treat the JSON token file as a formal "contract artefact".
 If that contract is precise, every downstream tool—Style Dictionary, Qwik City, React Native, Compose MP, Tauri 2 and Storybook—will ingest the data without clashes or manual patch-ups.

-This document defines the formal contract rules that guarantee fidelity across all targets in the Mimic design token pipeline.
+This document defines the formal contract rules that guarantee fidelity across all targets in the n00plicate design token pipeline.

 ## 1. Penpot-Side Rules (Source of Truth)